Online Colleges That Accept Transfer Credits

 Do Online Colleges Accept Transfer Credits?

-This is why most online colleges allow students to transfer college credits, often in large quantities.
+This is why most online colleges allow students to transfer college credits.
 You just have to meet a few basic criteria first.

-How to Know if Your College Credits Are Transferrable
+How to Know if Your College Credits Are Transferable: 4 Key Criteria Points

 Accreditation

-Accredited online colleges typically only transfer credits from other regionally accredited institutions.
+Accredited online schools typically only accept transfer credits from other regionally accredited institutions.
 Regional accrediting agencies, such as the Higher Learning Commission and the Southern Association of Colleges and Schools Commission on Colleges, provide accreditation to schools within their geographic region.

 National accrediting agencies, such as the Distance Education Accrediting Commission, offer accreditation to specific kinds of schools.
-While some nationally accredited schools provide quality educational programs, most credits from nationally accredited schools won’t transfer to another institution.
+While some nationally accredited schools provide quality educational programs, credits from nationally accredited schools are usually much more difficult to transfer to another institution.

 Academic Record